 From the morning I went to the hospital, through the next two weeks, thats exactly what I did.
 I cried and cursed, and felt everything.
 It was the most painful experience I’ve ever gone through.
 I refused to leave the hospital except to sleep.
 I wouldn’t leave until they made me and would arrive as early as possible.
 My step brothers, mom, and grandma were all worried.
-They thought I was too young at 19 to be there that much.
+They thought I was too young at 19 to be there so much.
 I had a boyfriend, and a job, and coursework to be doing.
-I didn’t care.
+But, I didn’t care.
 I talked to my dad about everything those two weeks.
 I cursed him for leaving us so soon and cried as I thought about all the things he wouldn’t be there for.

 My mom and I decided to sign the “do not resuscitate” order.
 At that point, my dad was a vegetable.
-Even if he was ever able to breathe on is own, which wasn’t highly unlikely, he would never speak again and would have extremely limited motor movement.
+Even if he was ever able to breathe on is own, which was unlikely, he would never speak again and would have extremely limited motor movement.
 It would have killed my dad to live like that and we knew it’s what he would’ve wanted.

 After about two weeks, they moved him to Hospice.
 I remember the look in his eye when they put him on the stretcher and wheeled him into the ambulance.
-He looked lost and scared, and then he saw my face and then I swear a smile and tear broke out on his face (as much as his facial muscles would allow a smile at that time).
+He looked lost and scared, and then he saw my face and I swear a smile and tear broke out on his face (as much as his facial muscles would allow a smile at the time).

 He wasn’t in Hospice for more than a couple days.
 I remember the last time we were in Hospice was when my grandpa died.
 I remember my dad and I getting pancakes while my mom stayed back after his passing.
 And here we were, only a few years later, only he was in the bed this time.
 My mom was staying with him over night at this point.